-- Land will be rehabilitated in accordance with relevant DRE standards applicable at the time of rehabilitation: - Rehabilitated land will represent a minimal source of off-site environmental impacts, such as dust, water pollution, visual amenity and weeds; - All infrastructure owned by Bloomfield Colliery must be removed under the terms of its Commercial Lease with the landowner (Ashtonfields).
-Remaining infrastructure subject to appropriate approvals; - Rehabilitated land will require ongoing management inputs no greater than similar adjacent land; and - Rehabilitation will be compatible with the proposed post-mining land-use (mixed-used development).
+- Land will be rehabilitated in accordance with relevant Regulator standards applicable at the time of rehabilitation; - Rehabilitated land will represent a minimal source of off-site environmental impacts, such as dust, water pollution, visual amenity and weeds; - Infrastructure owned by Bloomfield Colliery must be removed under the terms of its Commercial Lease with the landowner (Ashtonfields).
+Any remaining infrastructure will be subject to appropriate approvals in accordance with Table 5 of the Project Approval 07_0087 or subsequent development approval under the EP&A Act.; - Rehabilitated land will require ongoing management inputs no greater than similar adjacent land; and

+Rehabilitation will be compatible with the approved post-mining land-use while being generally compatible with other land uses if subsequently approved (mixed-use development).